Dictionary » Positive Words » Devoted – Meaning, Definition, Synonyms and Antonyms

-The word ‘Devoted’ (Adjective) describes someone who shows deep love, loyalty, or commitment to a person, cause, or purpose. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Devoted’ correctly in sentences.
+The word ‘Devoted’ (adjective) describes someone who shows deep love, loyalty, or commitment to a person, cause, or purpose.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Devoted’ correctly in sentences (updated for modern, everyday usage).

 Devoted Explained in Depth

-A complete and detailed guide to the words Devoted including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Devoted, including meaning, definition, examples, etymology, synonyms, and antonyms.
+If you want the clearest sense of what “devoted” means before you use it in writing, start here.

 Meanings of Devoted

 Devoted describes someone who shows deep love, loyalty, or commitment to a person, cause, or purpose.
 To begin with, a devoted person doesn’t just care—they stay consistently supportive through both good times and bad.
 Moreover, they often prioritize the needs or goals of others above their own, out of genuine dedication.
-In many cases, people show devotion through their actions, whether by standing beside a loved one, working hard for a cause, or sticking to their values.
-Additionally, devotion reflects a strong emotional bond, often built on trust and time.
+In many cases, people show devotion through actions: standing beside a loved one, putting in extra effort at work, or sticking to their values when it would be easier to give up.
+Additionally, devotion reflects a strong emotional bond, often built on trust, time, and repeated support.

 Ultimately, when someone is devoted, they remain faithful, committed, and emotionally invested without needing to be asked.